maengkkong-rim/maengkkong-rim/_posts/2022-09-21-Socially Aware Motion Planning with Deep Reinforcement Learning.md

 In comparison, learning-based approaches aim to develop a policy that emulates human behaviors by matching feature statistic.
 Compared with model-based approaches, learning-based methods have been shown to produce paths that more closely resemble human behavoirs, but often at a much higher computational cost.
 This is because computating/matching trajectory features often requires anticipating the joint paths of all nearby pedestrians, and might depend on some unobservable information.
 More importantly, since human behaviors are inherently stochastic, the feature statistics calculated on pedestrians' paths can vary significantly from person to person, and even run to run for the same scenario.
 This raises concerns over whether such feature-matching methods are generalizable to different environments.

 In short, existing works are mostly focused on modeling and replicating the detailed mechanisms of social compliance, which remains difficult to quantify due to the stochasticity in people's behaviors.
-In comparison, humans can intuitively evaluate whether a behavior is acceptable.
-In particular, human navigation is time-efficient and generally respects a set of simple social norms.
-The main contributions of this work are i) introducing socially aware collision avoidance with deep RL(SA-CADRL) for explaining/inducing socially aware behaviors in a RL framework, ii) generalizing to multiagent(n>2) scenarios through developing a symmetrical NN structure, and iii) demonstrating on robotic hardware autonomous navigation at human walking speed in a pedestrian-rich environment.
+The main contributions of this work are i) `introducing` socially aware collision avoidance with deep RL(`SA-CADRL`) for explaining/inducing socially aware behaviors, ii) `generalizing to multiagent`(n>2) scenarios through developing a symmetrical NN structure, and iii) `demonstrating on robotic hardware` autonomous navigation at human walking speed in a pedestrian-rich environment.
 <br><br>

 <h2 id="bac">Background</h2>